 Students will be provided instruction regarding human sexuality that is appropriate for students' age and gender.
+Students in 6th grade through 12th grade will be provided training regarding sexual abuse that is trauma-informed and developmentally appropriate.
 District Policy provides information about the requirements related to content.
-Parents/guardians have the right to remove their student from any part of human sexuality instruction.
-All curriculum materials used in the District's human sexuality instruction are available for review prior to its use in instruction.
+Parents/guardians have the right to remove their student from any part of human sexuality instruction or sexual abuse training.
+All curriculum materials used in the District's human sexuality instruction and sexual abuse training are available for review prior to its use in instruction.

+Graduation Requirements I-190-S

-Graduation Requirements I-190-SConcordia R-2Graduation Requirements/Policy:
+Concordia R-2 Graduation Requirements/Policy:

-Class of: 2020 2021 2022 2023
+Class of: 2023 2024 2025 2026

 English Language Arts 4 4 4 4

-Math 4 4 3 3
+Math 3 3 3 3

 Science 3 3 3 3

-Social Studies 4 3 3 3
+Social Studies 3 3 3 3

 Fine Art 2 2 2 2

 Practical Art 2 2 2 2

-Physical Ed 1 1 1 1
+Physical Education 1 1 1 1

-Personal Fin ·5 ·5 ·5 ·5
+Personal Finance .5 ·5 .5 .5

-Health ·5 ·5 ·5 ·5
+Health .5 ·5 ·5 .5

-Computer Apps 1 1 1 ·5
+Computer Applications .5 .5 ·5 .5

-Electives 5 5 4 4.5
+Electives 4.5 4.5 4.5 4.5

-Total 27 26 24 24
+Total 24 24 24 24